cheesy-games-dev/FishnetVR/README.md

 ## Important!
 (This project is not affiliated with FishNet, If you need help with our asset, use our discord or the github issues!)

-Easy + Free Multiplayer VR using EOS! 🥳
+Easy + Free Multiplayer VR using Fishnet + EOS! 🥳

 # Why Fishnet VR over PhotonVR/MirrorVR
 ## detailed table